 The required size of the inverter/charger depends on the type of installation.

-In a grid-parallel installation, the size of the inverter/charger can be (much) smaller than the highest expected nominal and peak loads.
-For example, to cover the base load of a two person house hold, an 800VA inverter/charger might already be sufficient.
-For a household with one family, a 3000VA inverter/charger can already manage nearly all appliances, when not more than one of them is running at the same time.
-This means that it can already reduce the power consumption during late spring, summer days and early autumn with sufficient storage to (nearly) zero.
+In a grid-parallel installation, the size of the inverter/charger can be (much?) smaller than the highest expected nominal and peak loads.
+For example, to cover the base load of a two-person household, an 800VA inverter/charger may be sufficient.
+For a family, a 3000VA inverter/charger can run most appliances - as long as not more than one of them is running at the same time.
+This means that the system can reduce grid power consumption from late spring to early autumn - perhaps to zero - with sufficient storage.

-In a backup installation, the inverter/charger needs to be sized according to the loads.
+In a backup installation, the inverter/charger needs to be sized according to the expected loads.

 ESS always requires anti-islanding.
-Also in a no-feed-in-system.
+This is also true for a No feed-in-system.

 For several countries the built-in anti-islanding in our products can be used.
 For example the MultiGrid in Germany, and the MultiPlus in the United Kingdom.
 See certificates on our website for details.